Oban, Saskatchewan

-Oban is an unincorporated area administered by the rural municipality of Biggar No. 347, in the Canadian province of Saskatchewan.
-Oban is located on Saskatchewan Highway 14 in western Saskatchewan.
+Oban is an unincorporated area administered by the Rural Municipality of Biggar No. 347, in the Canadian province of Saskatchewan.
+Oban is on Highway 14 in western Saskatchewan.
 The closest town is Biggar to the southeast.
 Biggar railway station is a divisional point for the Canadian National Railway (CNR).
-Oban had the last provincial interlocking tower at the Canadian National Railway and Canadian Pacific Railway level crossing, which was constructed in 1910 and closed in 1990.
+Oban had the last provincial interlocking tower at the Canadian National Railway and Canadian Pacific Railway (CPR) level crossing, which was constructed in 1910 and closed in 1990.

 History

 The name Oban is from the community Oban in Argyll, Scotland.

 Economy

 The community had a grain elevator and post office till the 1960s.
 The Oban Salt Company opened in 1937.